adaltas/node-nikita/docs/content/about/tutorial.md

 The second time `nikita.file.download` is called, it will check if the target exists and bypass the download in such case.
 You could also adjust this behavior based on the file signature by using one of the "md5", "sha1" and "sha256" config.

-To extract and compile Redis, we will write a shell script with `nikita.execute` action.
-It will only be executed if a specific generated file does not already exist.
+To extract and compile Redis, we will write a shell script which will only be executed if a specific generated file does not already exist.
 Nikita comes with a few native conditions prefixed with "if_" and their associated negation prefixed with "unless_".
+There is the `nikita.execute` action to execute shell scripts:

 `embed:about/tutorial/samples/redis/1.compile.js`

-Adding an absolute path like "/tmp/nikita-tutorial" to shell commands each time we want to control it would be too annoying.
+It would be too annoying adding an absolute path like "/tmp/nikita-tutorial" to shell commands each time we want to control it.
 That's why `nikita.execute` actions comes with the `cwd` configuration property standing for "current working directory".
 This is way a lot prettier:

 `embed:about/tutorial/samples/redis/1.compile_cwd.js`